 How’s it going so far?
 I gotta eat soon.
 I got a Grateful Dead concert to go to.
 Hey, wait a minute.

 The Grateful Dead was an American rock band that emerged from the San Francisco music scene of the late 1960s and went on to become one of the most successful and enduring bands from that era, due in large part to their incessant touring and their devoted following of fiercely dedicated fans: the “Deadheads.”
 A frequent symbol and mascot of the band was a skull; the album Steal Your Face depicted a stylized skull decorated with a red-white-and-blue lightning bolt, and the album Grateful Dead had a skeleton crowned with roses.

 You do the Hokey Pokey, turn yourself around ... that’s really what it’s all about.

 A paraphrasing of lines from the classic kids’ song “Hokey Pokey.”
 Some theories of its origin date back to the mid-19th century with the title being a corruption of “hocus pocus.”
 Elsewhere around the world, the song is known as “Hokey Cokey,” “Okey Cokey,” “Hokey Tokey,” etc.

-Ugh, cancel that trip to White Castle.
+Cancel that trip to the White Castle.